 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-Adding More Schools to the FAFSA is Easier Than You Think!
+How to Add More Schools to the 2022-2023 FAFSA

-If so, you are probably getting familiar with the Free Application for Federal Student Aid (or FAFSA as it is commonly referred to), which is the application that is required to receive aid from the United States government.
-This can be a really valuable source of financial aid, so we highly recommend that you use it!
+If you are a student applying for financial aid to pay for college you are probably getting familiar with the Free Application for Federal Student Aid (or FAFSA), which is the application that is required to receive aid from the United States government.
+This financial aid can include everything from need-based grants like the Pell Grant to federal student loans to work study.

 One of the most confusing things about the FAFSA is that there are only 10 spots to list your colleges.
 Does this mean that you can only apply for financial aid at 10 colleges?

 Absolutely not!
 You can apply for financial aid at any number of colleges and universities once you receive your Student Aid Report (SAR) and submit your FAFSA for your initial schools.

 Jump ahead to:

 - Make FAFSA Corrections